AdamSturge/Engine-Blog/pages/mydoc/mydoc_universal_gravitation.md

     }
 };
 ```
-Where we've been careful not the apply the allow gravitational self interaction.
+Where we've been careful not to allow gravitational self interaction.

 ## Orbits
 Now that we've implemented gravitational attraction lets do something fun.